dsuch/pymqi/docs/index.rst

     * `Zato <https://zato.io/docs?pymqi>`_ is open-source ESB, SOA, REST, APIs and Cloud Integrations in Python - uses PyMQI for seamless integration with JMS WebSphere MQ clients.

-    * `Spring Python <http://springpython.webfactional.com/>`_ uses PyMQI in `its implementation of JMS <http://static.springsource.org/spring-python/1.2.x/sphinx/html/jms.html>`_.
-If you need to seamingly exchange messages between Python and Java MQ applications then Spring Python is the project to use as it brings the world of JMS WebSphere MQ programming to Python.

 ================
 Disclaimer